mmeents/Apiary/README.md

 # Apiary
+Note Version 2 of project is in the srcV2 folder.  it's the latest.
+Kept v1 around as reference.
+Main difference in V2 is that the Rate limit now pulls from a schedule and a scheduler to populate and everything runs in background tasks so that the countdown is effected least.
+It still pauses a bit when adding followings when there are many... work in progress...
+V2 is a major rewrite.
+Using FeedTech techniques.

 C# Windows Form App to help follow users on GitHub.
 Showcase FileTable and what AppSmith can do.

 You need to set up Access Token: <br>